mehdihadeli/mehdihadeli/README.md

 I try to contribute and develop various open source projects, when time allows.
 Here are some examples:

+- 🛒 [store-modular-monolith](https://github.com/mehdihadeli/store-modular-monolith): Implementing an online store Modular Monolith application with Domain-Driven Design and CQRS.
+- 📬 [awesome-dotnet-core-education](https://github.com/mehdihadeli/awesome-dotnet-core-education): A curated list of awesome articles and resources for learning and practicing about .Net Core and its related technologies.
+- 📬 [awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture): A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
 - 💥 [MicroBootstrap](https://github.com/mehdihadeli/MicroBootstrap): MicroBootstrap is a framework with many features for quickly and conveniently creating microservices on .NET Core.
-- 🛒 [store-modular-monolith](https://github.com/mehdihadeli/store-modular-monolith): Implementing an online store Modular Monolith application with Domain-Driven Design and CQRS.
-- 📬 [Awesome .Net Core Education](https://github.com/mehdihadeli/awesome-dotnet-core-education): A curated list of awesome articles and resources for learning and practicing about .Net Core and its related technologies.
-- 📬 [Awesome Software Architecture](https://github.com/mehdihadeli/awesome-software-architecture): A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.

 #### 📙 Recent blog posts
 - [Creating Microservices in .Net Core with MicroBootstrap Library](https://dotnetuniversity.com/creating-microservices-in-net-core/)